Utopia-Lab-Studio/Spectacles-NavigatAR/README.md

 3. Host the files in the Web folder in some web hosting. \
    These files are customized Google Map that will be called from Spectacles app
 4. Set the API key and the webpages URL in the project \
-   Select findPlace scene object, enter the Api Key and the webpages URL in the Inspector panel.
+   Select findPlace scene object, enter the Api Key in the Inspector panel. \
+   Route URL: set to index.html \
+   Nearby URL: set to places.html
-5. Enable Experimental mode in Lens studio and in the Spectacles app on your mobile phone
+6. Enable Experimental mode in Lens studio and in the Spectacles app on your mobile phone
-6. Start the app.
+7. Start the app.